CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.14.2 =
 * 2016-02-05
+* [TWEAK] Updating and improving admin field names, descriptions and labels
 * [FIX] Making sure that the custom feed template file is taken from child theme if one exists (props [Justin Fletcher](https://github.com/justinticktock))
+* [FIX] Making sure the file durations can be calculated for sites with WordPress installed in a different folder

 = 1.14.1 =
 * 2016-01-19